 - respiratory arrest

 A person can be exposed to these chemicals through the skin, through breathing, or through ingestion.
-In the United States, about 8,000 people a year are exposed to OPs.
+In the United States,

 Exposure is most likely to occur through contact with pesticides on crops — including apples, grapes, spinach, cucumbers, and potatoes — or through contact with household products such as ant and roach killers.